antoine3000/dok-antoine/content/assignments/2020-02-14-computer-controlled-cutting/index.md

 I used FreeCAD to design the dome elements.
 I first filled out a spreadsheet with the parameters that I collected, so that I could use these parametric values to design the different parts and be able to change things quickly in case of change.

 ![dome-freecad-3](dome-freecad-3.jpeg)

 Finding the kerf was a key point in this project because the pieces had to fit perfectly to keep the entire structure as solid as it should be.
-Due to the machine and its parameters, the material I use (4mm plywood), the bleeding value is `0.15mm`.
+Because the dome will be made of `plywood 4mm` and due to the machine and its parameters, the kerf value is `0.15mm`.

 ![dome-freecad-1](dome-freecad-1.jpeg)

-I added this value for the joint measurement, because the part had to fit into another.
+I added this value for the connecteor measurement, because the part had to fit into another.
 The lasercut decreases the size of the part, so by adding the value before cutting, I guarantee that the end result will be the expected result.

 And vice versa for the opposite part.